CentML/DeepView.Predict/README.md

 pip install http://centml-releases.s3-website.us-east-2.amazonaws.com/habitat/wheels/habitat_predict-1.0.0-20221123+cu102-py37-none-any.whl
 ```

-If you do not find matching version of CUDA and Python above, you need to build Habitat from source with the following instructions
+If you do not find matching version of CUDA and Python above, you need to build DeepView.Predict from source with the following instructions

 ### Installing from source

 1. Install CMake 3.17+.
-    - Note that CMake 3.24.0 and 3.24.1 has a bug that breaks Habitat as it is not able to find the CUPTI directory and you should not use those versions
+    - Note that CMake 3.24.0 and 3.24.1 has a bug that breaks DeepView.Predict as it is not able to find the CUPTI directory and you should not use those versions
         - [https://gitlab.kitware.com/cmake/cmake/-/merge_requests/7608/diffs](https://gitlab.kitware.com/cmake/cmake/-/merge_requests/7608/diffs)
     - Run the following commands to download and install a precompiled version of CMake 3.24.2